SeisSol/SeisSol/Documentation/installation-with-spack.rst

 Therefore, it is not necessary to install them again and again.
 You can install such  packages only once and mark them as Default `(External) <https://spack-tutorial.readthedocs.io/en/latest/tutorial_configuration.html#external-packages>`_. and Non-Buildable.
-It can speed-up installation of SeisSol-Env and SeisSol-utils considerably.
+It can speed-up installation of SeisSol-Env and SeisSol-Utils considerably.
 You will need to modify and edit **~/.spack/packages.yaml** file.